Lava Beds National Monument: Establishment of the monument

 An early steward for the land was J. D. Howard, a miller residing in Klamath Falls.
 He explored the area intimately beginning in 1917, naming geographic features and making caves accessible.
 With the area growing attention, he noticed visitors beginning to damage the cave features.

 Howard's perceived need to preserve the lava tubes and the area's other geological features was a major reason why he vigorously pushed for a federally protected status.
 He would photograph interiors of each cave as part of an effort to persuade people to protect the area.
 In a letter written in 1923, Howard urged United States Forest Service officials, state legislators, and community leaders to declare the caves a park; "This is the last of Park sites in the States, and is far Superior to all the others as it embraces enough phenomena to keep one busy for at least Three Month Sight Seeing with Cap Jack’s Stronghold to study on leisure hours."

 Howard's campaign was successful, as Lava Beds National Monument was signed into existence by President Calvin Coolidge on November 21, 1925.
 It was created under the auspices of the 1906 Antiquities Act.

 Later expansion

 The only expansion in the modern era occurred in 2011 when the monument expanded by roughly 132 acre.
 An administrative transfer brought two parcels of land which were previously managed by the Bureau of Reclamation and the Bureau of Land Management into National Park Service management.
 These two parcels adjoin the Petroglyph Point Unit of the monument.

+Caldwell Fire

+About 31,000 acres of Lava Beds National Monument (70% of the monument) was scorched by the Caldwell Fire in July 2020.
+The fire started with a lightning strike on July 21.
+As winds and storms increased the next day, it became a fast-moving fire and part of the July Complex Fire.
+While the visitor center and park residences were not damaged, areas south of park headquarters in many places were severely burned, including the now ash and charcoal covered Mammoth Crater.